-Having regard to the Department's "Bridge Aesthetics Study" dated April 2005, the aesthetics of the New Infrastructure shall be generally compatible with the southwest and southeast legs of Anthony Henday Drive (the "Southwest and Southeast Legs").
-The following specific aesthetic features shall be incorporated into the New Infrastructure:
+The aesthetics of the New Infrastructure shall be generally compatible with the northwest leg of Stoney Trail (the "Northwest Leg").
+In particular, the following specific aesthetic features of the Northwest Leg shall be incorporated into the New Infrastructure:

-- the "wild rose" emblem on abutment wingwalls facing traffic; - the aesthetic treatment of pier shapes for roadway grade separation bridges; - the aesthetic treatment of concrete slope protection surfaces; and - the use of pigmented sealers (three colours) on exposed concrete surfaces.
+- the "wild rose" emblem on abutment wing walls facing traffic; - the aesthetic treatment of pier shapes for roadway grade separation bridges; - the aesthetic treatment of concrete slope protection surfaces; and - the use of pigmented sealers (three colours) on exposed concrete surfaces.